gitlabhq/gitlab-runner/docs/install/linux-repository.md

 To avoid this, when you install GitLab Runner, a `gitlab-runner` user is created, and by default, the home directory is created without any skeleton in it.
-Shell configuration added to the home directory with the usage of `skel` may interfere with the job execution and introduce unexpected problems like the ones mentioned above.
+Shell configuration added to the home directory with the usage of `skel` may interfere with the job execution.
+This configuration can introduce unexpected problems like the ones mentioned above.

 If you had created the runner before the avoidance of `skel` was made the default behavior, you can try removing the following dotfiles: